DannieBGoode/opensx70/_posts/2019/06/2019-06-07-open-source.md

 Here's my humble take about open source.
 Keep in mind that it's just my opinion.

-For me openSX70 it's been always an open source project: In the beginning I was trying to kickstart an elusive collaboration, later I just wanted to share in a "show and tell" sort of way.
+For me openSX70 it's been always an open source project: In the beginning I was trying to kick start an elusive collaboration, later I just wanted to share in a "show and tell" sort of way.

 There are [three pillars of open source](https://opensource.com/principles): transparency, participation and collaboration.